-Canada Dental Benefit for Child and Family
+Canada Dental Benefit for Child and Family Member

 Dental benefits assist in lowering the out-of-pocket costs for those who are insured by helping to pay the cost of dental services such as preventative care, basic treatments, and major procedures.